Come and catch some Norfolk Gillies in Wells-next-the-Sea

 Keep an eye on the crabs in your bucket – aggressive males don’t make good bucket-mates, so be prepared to remove the odd trouble-maker.

-At the end of your successful crabbing adventure, return the crabs to the water unharmed, so they can join their friends at the base of the sea wall eating all the leftover bait, and someone else gets the fun of catching them again tomorrow.
+At the end of your successful crabbing adventure, don’t be tempted to throw your catch straight over the quay – return the crabs to the water gently, ideally at the water’s edge, then someone else gets the fun of catching them again tomorrow.